spinnaker/spinnaker/docs/commands.md

  * `--metadata`: The address to your identity provider's metadata XML file.
 This can be a URL or the path of a local file.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--service-address-url`: The address of the Gate server that will be accesible by the SAML identity provider.
 This should be the full URL, including port, e.g. [https://gate.org.com:8084/](https://gate.org.com:8084/).
 If deployed behind a load balancer, this would be the laod balancer's address.
+ * `--user-attribute-mapping-email`: The email field returned from your SAML provider.
  * `--user-attribute-mapping-first-name`: The first name field returned from your SAML provider.
  * `--user-attribute-mapping-last-name`: The last name field returned from your SAML provider.
  * `--user-attribute-mapping-roles`: The roles field returned from your SAML provider.